ALLIE R DICKERSON

 BFA/ painting/graphic design, University of Texas at Arlington, 1993

-3 year studio art course work completed at Stony Brook University, New York
+3 year studio art course work toward BFA completed at Stony Brook University, New York

 PUBLICATIONS